 - Senior community programs: Consider classes, wellness groups, programs, or services specifically catered to senior citizens in your community.
 Some dispensaries provide ongoing education on cannabis usage in the form of regular meetups, an onsite medical professional, as well as health services such as massage or chiropractics.

 These are small changes that make a significant impact on senior citizen shoppers.
-But, it’s important to remember that you’ll have customers of all ages that will appreciate these nuances.
+But, it’s important to remember that you’ll have customers of all ages that will appreciate great dispensary visual merchandising.

 Making time for personalized service